-Figure 11 shows the vertical profiles of the aerosol mass concentrations measured by the two AMS on September 21.
+Figure 11 shows the vertical profiles of the aerosol mass concentrations measured by the two AMSs on 21 September.
 The upper panel shows the medians and interquartile ranges of the different species (organics, nitrate, sulfate, ammonium) and the total mass concentration for the G1 (circles) and HALO (triangles).
 The lower panel shows the difference between the medians of G1 and HALO.
-The error bars were calculated using error propagation from the error of the median (interquartile range divided by 2sqrt(N)).
+The error bars were calculated using error propagation from the error of the median (interquartile range divided by $2 \times \sqrt{N}$).
 The data were grouped into 400 m altitude bins.
-The total mass concentration is the highest in the lower altitudes between 100 m and 2000 m with a median value of 5 μ g m-3 (G1-AMS).
-At altitudes between 2000 m and 3800 m, the aerosol mass concentration decreased to a median value of 1.2 μ g m-3 (G1-AMS).
+The total mass concentration is the highest in the lower altitudes between 100 and 2000 m with a median value of 5 μg m-3 (G1-AMS).
+At altitudes between 2000 and 3800 m, the aerosol mass concentration decreased to a median value of $1.2 \mu g m^{-3}$ (G1-AMS).

 The most significant difference was observed at altitudes below 1800 m.
-The aerosol mass concentration measured by HALO-AMS is less than that measured by G1-AMS, likely due to particle losses in the constant pressure inlet (CPI) used on the HALO-AMS.
-Between 1800 m and 3000 m, the mass concentrations measured by the HALO-AMS exceed those measured by the G1-AMS.
-This is most likely because the G1 was sampling different air masses than the HALO as indicated by the differences in CO mixing ratios and the CPC concentrations for this altitude region (see Fig. 5 and 8).
+The aerosol mass concentration measured by HALO-AMS is less than that measured by G1 AMS, likely due to particle losses in the constant pressure inlet (CPI) used on the HALO AMS.
+Between 1800 and 3000 m, the mass concentrations measured by the HALO AMS exceed those measured by the G1-AMS.
+This is most likely because the G1 was sampling different air masses from the HALO, as indicated by the differences in CO mixing ratios and the CPC concentrations for this altitude region (see Figs. 5 and 8).
 Above 3000 m altitude, both instruments agree within the uncertainty range.

 Among individual species, the largest difference above 2000 m is observed for ammonium.
-The deployed G1 AMS is a high-resolution mass spectrometer (HR-ToF), whereas the HALO-AMS has a lower resolution (C-ToF).
-The higher resolution of the G1-AMS allows for a better separation of interfering ions at m/z 15, 16, and 17 (NH+, NH2+, NH3+) and thereby a more reliable calculation of the ammonium mass concentration.
+The deployed G1 AMS is a high-resolution mass spectrometer (HR-ToF), whereas the HALO AMS has a lower resolution (C-ToF).
+The higher resolution of the G1-AMS allows for a better separation of interfering ions at m/z 15, 16, and 17 (NH+, NH2+, and